Legharihasham/BotApp/README.md

 3. **Response Generation**:
    - Organized Context: The system provides context to the model organized by source type and relevance
    - Strict Guardrails: The system enforces strict guidelines to prevent making up information not in the context
-   - Comprehensive Response: The Gemini 1.5 Pro model generates accurate, beginner-friendly responses
+   - Comprehensive Response: The Llama 3.1 70B model via Groq generates accurate, beginner-friendly responses

 4. **User Interface**:
    - Streamlit provides a clean, user-friendly chat interface